The Layoff Lady

 Target Job Resume: Relevant Skills Section

-Look at your list of terms included in job descriptions that interest you.
+Think about the skills employers typically ask for in your area of expertise.
+Make a list of those commonly used skills that keep popping up in job descriptions that interest you.
 Prioritize the ones that you really want the hiring team to know about.
-Include those in a Relevant Skills section near the top of your resume.
-Limit what you include to a couple of lines.
-Here are key skills that I seem the most generally relevant:
+Include those in your Relevant Skills section near the top of your target job resume.

 Blended Learning, Coaching, Collaboration, Communications, Consulting, Facilitation, Instructional Design, Needs Analysis, Onboarding, Project Management, Relationship Building, Strategy, Video Production